openvcloud/docs/docs/CloudBrokerPortal/CloudSpaces/CloudSpaces.md

 ![[]](PrivateNetworkDetails.png)

-Here you can also see the **Management IP Address** and the **Public IP Address** for the cloud space, as well as all active port forwardings on that private network; discussed below.
+Here you also see the **Management IP Address** and the **Public IP Address** for the cloud space, as well as all active port forwardings on that private network; discussed below.

 ### Cloud Resource Limits

-Here the total available cloud capacity is shown.
+Here the total available cloud capacity is show.

 ![](CloudResourceLimits.png)